BRAINLab-Aachen/Touchscreen-Chamber/README.md

 To prepare your experiments, you need to start piezo calibration.py first.
 This script reads the signal from the piezo element.
 According to the specific model of your piezo element, a daily calibration is probably needed.
 The threshold for a touch at the lick detection needs to be adapted in following experimental scripts.

 The pretraining consists of two scripts.
-For Phase0.py, the screen can be deactivated.
+For autoreward.py, the screen can be deactivated.
 In this phase, the green led light is activated, when a reward is available.
 After the mouse collected the reward, the green light turns off and turns on again after a predefined timeout.
-Phase1.py
+After 2-3 sessions, the mouse should have collected at least one reward per minute and can proceed to the next stage.
+The next step is the touch training (touchtraining.py), where the animal learns to touch the screen in order to get a reward.
+Again, it turns out to be benefitial, when the mice are able to complete one trial per minute on two consecutive sessions.

+Congratulations!
+Your mouse is ready for an operant conditioning experiment.
+We propose different orientation discrimination tasks (staircase, visual discrimination and parallel visual discrimination learning).
+Using the built-in GUI of Psychopy, it is also possible to create a large variety of different tasks and use it in the touchscreen chamber.
+The specific functions can be taken from the orientation discrimination tasks.

+# Future

+Stay tuned for the Python 3 upgrade and Arduino support in the future.